Spacecraft Orbit Control & Trajectory Design

 Funded by NASA Innovative Advanced Concepts (NIAC) program.

-I am currently working on mission analysis for the new concept of asteroid exploration, “Dismantling Rubble Pile Asteroids with AoES”.
+I am currently working on mission analysis for the new concept of asteroid exploration, “Dismantling Rubble Pile Asteroids with AoES.”
 This mission concept is to explore and mine small asteroids using a light-weight soft robot.
-This spacecraft also takes advantage of its high area-to-mass ratio to control the orbit around asteroids exploiting Solar Radiation Pressure (SRP), which will be a dominant force around the small bodies.
+This spacecraft also takes advantage of its high area-to-mass ratio to control the orbit around asteroids exploiting Solar Radiation Pressure (SRP), which is a dominant force around small bodies.

 (UTokyo & ISAS/JAXA, 2016-present)